Nokhal/Cryptograph_Project/README.md

 ### Deployed Contracts
 These are the main contracts that are part of the Cryptograph ecosystem.

+Audit for the deployed codebase (Quanstamp) : [PDF](https://cryptographwebsitebucket.s3.eu-west-2.amazonaws.com/Cryptograph-Audit-Report.pdf)

 To interact with them, cast the relevant Logic Contract ABI on a Proxied Contract address.